We enjoyed a great evening and slept well even though it rained through the night.

 Back at the Twin Lakes recreation site we settled in for the evening.

-The parks official who told us we could overnight at the campground came back to let us know he was closing off the gate.
-He had contacted his "superior" and the decision was made to officially close the campground.
-Even though it was safe, they were concerned ATV riders would tear up the new gravel roadbase and ruin the progress made thus far.
-We offered to leave but he said we were okay, and asked that we simply let ourselves out in the morning and replace the gate as we left.
+The parks official who told us we could overnight at the campground came back to let us know he was closing the gate.
+The decision had been made to close the campground.
+There was concern that ATV/quad riders would tear up the new gravel base in the campground and destroy the work already completed.
+We offered to leave but he said we were okay and asked that we let ourselves out in the morning and close the gate when we left.
+So we had our own little private campground!

 Campsite at Twin Lakes on Nabesna Road -